Reuben-Kipkemboi/dart-oop2/README.md

 The challenge is to create a Dart program that meets the following requirements:

-- Create two classes, one for a student and one for a teacher.
+&check; Create two classes, one for a student and one for a teacher.

-- The student class should have a name, age and grade level.
+&check; The student class should have a name, age and grade level.

-- The teacher class should have a name, age, and the subject they teach.
+&check; The teacher class should have a name, age, and the subject they teach.

-- Create a method in the student class that prints out the student's information.
+&check; Create a method in the student class that prints out the student's information.

-- Create a method in the teacher class that prints out the teacher's information.
+&check; Create a method in the teacher class that prints out the teacher's information.

-- Create a third class that creates a student and teacher object, and calls the methods to print out the information.
+&check; Create a third class that creates a student and teacher object, and calls the methods to print out the information.

 ## Test Outputs
 First class - Student